Motivation Is an Unreliable Input

 Final Order

 Stop feeding volatility.
-Build systems that execute without permission.
+Execute without permission.